raulGX/blog/_posts/testing-javascript.md

 });
 ```

-I don't particularily enjoy exceptions as a way of treating errors so let's see a different approach.
+I don't particularily enjoy exceptions as a way of treating errors, so let's see a different approach.

 ```ts
 interface DepartmentRepo {